Say Yes, to go on a community service exchange programme

 SayXchange aims to be one of many cross-border exchange programmes in the southern African region that encourage and stimulate youth civic engagement.
 Young people will be encouraged to become positive influences in their communities and countries and encouraged to become the key drivers in overcoming poverty in the southern African region.

 In its initial phase in 2010, the programme consisted of a five-month exchange programme between young people in South Africa and Mozambique who were placed in community-based organisations (CBOs) in the country to which they were sent.
 A total of 20 individuals between the ages of 18 to 25 years (10 from each country) were chosen to participate in the programme.
 In 2012, SayXchange expanded to Malawi.
-In 2013, SayXchange will include participants from Zambia as well as Malawi, Mozambique and South Africa.
+In 2013, SayXchange further extended to Zambia.
+In 2014 we will continue implementation in Zambia, Malawi, Mozambique and South Africa.

 Participants will be selected from those who were or who are involved in some form of volunteer or community based work in their home country.
 The community based organisations with which participants will be placed in the host country are mainly active in impoverished and underprivileged areas of South Africa, Malawi, Zambia and Mozambique.
 Whilst volunteering and engaging with the projects run by the community based organisations, participants will be involved in various activities such as assisting community members with community programmes and they will learn about development and the importance of volunteering, building up leadership skills and much more.